Corentin-Monsallier/OpenCV-hand-recognition/README.md

-# OpenCV-hand-recognition
+# ✋ OpenCV Hand Recognition Projects

-This repository contains several creative projects using OpenCV for hand recognition.
-The description of each project can be found below :
+Explore creative projects using OpenCV for hand recognition, including finger counting, sign language detection, and gesture-controlled games.

+## 📌 Project Overview

+This repository contains several interactive projects that leverage OpenCV and computer vision techniques to recognize hands and fingers in real-time.
+The projects demonstrate applications ranging from gesture-based drawing to controlling game elements using hand movements.

+## 🚀 What You’ll Learn

+- Hand and finger detection using OpenCV
+- Real-time video processing and tracking
+- Gesture recognition
+- Building interactive applications controlled by hand movements
+- Integrating computer vision with mini-games

+## 🛠 Tools & Libraries

+- Python 3.10
+- OpenCV
+- NumPy
+- Mediapipe (optional, for advanced hand tracking)

+## 📂 Projects

-## 1. Hand and Finger Counter
+### 1. Hand and Finger Counter

 - Detects and counts visible hands and fingers.
-- Can configure a maximum number of hands.
+- Configurable maximum number of hands.

-## 2. French Sign Language Alphabet Reader

-- Detects the letters of the French Sign Language and displays them.

-## 3. Rotating Button for Percentage Control

-- Simulates a virtual rotating dial using finger gestures to set percentages.
-- Can be used for a volume modification, virtual sliders, etc.

-## 4. Paint with Finger Painting
+### 2. Paint with Finger Painting

 - Draw on the screen using fingers as virtual brushes.
-- Can change brushes and choose an eraser.
+- Change brush types and use an eraser.

+### 3. French Sign Language Alphabet Reader

+- Recognizes letters of the French Sign Language alphabet.
+- Displays the detected letters in real-time.

-## 5. Cube Jump (Trajectory-Based Control)
+### 4. Cube Jump (Trajectory-Based Control)

-- Control a cube's trajectory by drawing a path using hand gestures.
+- Control a cube’s trajectory by drawing a path using hand gestures.
 - Includes real-time trajectory visualization.

-## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-Enjoy exploring and interacting with these fun hand-recognition projects! 🎉